cenwadike/frontrun-bot/README.md

-# Uniswap v3 MEV bot - Updated mempool settings - March 2023
+# Uniswap v3 MEV bot - Updated mempool settings - April 2023

 The code was never meant to be shown to anybody.
 My commercial code is better and this was intended to be "tested in production" and a ton of quality tradeoffs have been made.
 Never ever did I plan to release this publicly, lest I "leak my alpha".
 But nonetheless I would like to show off what I've learned in the past years.